lmuntaner/tech-introduction-product-people/docs/development/ci.md

 This is also related to executing the tests for the project after each functionality is added to master.

-Some projects might not allow to merge code if the tests don't pass.
+Most projects don't allow to merge code when the tests don't pass.

 Some teams go further and do not allow any new functionality to be merged without new tests.
-This ensures that any new functionality added will have it's own tests.
+This ensures that any new functionality added will have its own tests.

 ## Why CI